 Organizations started embracing change management as a formal discipline around the time Reed Hastings and Marc Randolph founded Netflix.
 Since then, change has accelerated as much as their company’s delivery model.

 Yet organizations have not adapted to the new nature of change.
 They continue to rely on methods, mindsets and structures developed when the pace of innovation was relatively controlled.
 For example: most businesses still adopt a phased approach to managing change.
 This strategy made sense when the dust had time to settle before the next disruption.
 But that era is gone forever.
-In our increasingly digital world, change is fast-pace, constant, overlapping and disruptive.
+In our increasingly digital world, change is fast-paced, constant, overlapping and disruptive.